• Welcome

 (This video has captions available.
 Click on the CC button in the bottom of the video to display them)

 To access the contents in this site you must first have an account.
-Once you have filled in the form it will generate an Academy ID (a 10-digit number) which can then be used to access many different services with the same ID and password.
+Once you have filled in the form it will generate an NHS Leadership Academy ID (a 10-digit number) which can then be used to access many different services with the same ID and password.
 Your profile holds basic details about you so we can understand how our services are used, and it also helps us to protect our systems.
 Once this is done you won't have to do it again.
 Please visit this National Induction Profile guidance to follow the process.

-The Academy technical support site contains information on our Virtual Campuses, Profile system and how to troubleshoot some problems (for example, emails not being received).
+The Leadership Academy technical support site contains information on our Virtual Campuses, Profile system and how to troubleshoot some problems (for example, emails not being received).